RNSG 1413 – Foundations of Nursing

 - What to bring: lab module information, watch with second hand, lab packs (when assigned), stethoscope/scissors as assigned

-Orientation to Simulations Lab and Cerner: On the first week of classes, we will begin orientation sessions for the Simulations Lab and the Cerner charting system.
-There will be three sessions available, on 1/21 1-3 p.m., and on 1/22 9-11 a.m. or 1-3 p.m.
+Orientation to Simulations Lab and EHR Tutor: On the first week of classes, we will begin orientation sessions for the Simulations Lab and the EHR Tutor charting system.
+There will be three sessions available, on 1/18 1-3 p.m., 1/19 from 9-11 a.m. and 1-3 p.m.
 Please come prepared to sign up for one of these sessions.

-Level Mastery Skills Check-Off: LEVEL MASTERY CHECK-OFF WILL BE HELD AT RRC ON FRIDAY 23 January BETWEEN 8 AM & 12 NOON for all students.
+Level Mastery Skills Check-Off: LEVEL MASTERY CHECK-OFF WILL BE HELD AT RRC during the FIRST WEEK of classes.
 This comprehensive mastery skills check-off will be over previously learned skills in RNSG 1105.

 - You will be checked off on vital signs plus one additional 1105 skill.